csWaldo/spcwizard/README.md

 ![alt text](https://i.imgur.com/bK3tCTF.png "UI")

 #### Use
-* add and remove rules with the respecive buttons
+* add and remove rules with the respective buttons
 * load rules from a spcombinerules.txt

    this will discard your current rules
 * save rules to a spcombinerules.txt

-   this will also generate all neccessary .qc stubs
+   this will also generate all neccessary stub .qcs

 Selecting a rule will reveil its properties:
 ![alt text](https://i.imgur.com/iqWZ9HH.png "UI")